I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nc-dbgeng-pdebug_extension_unload.md

 This callback function does not return a value.

-This callback function does not return a value.

-This callback function does not return a value.

 ## Remarks

 If and only if <a href="..\dbgeng\nc-dbgeng-pdebug_extension_canunload.md">DebugExtensionCanUnload</a> is present in the debugger extension, this callback function is called after a successful <i>DebugExtensionCanUnload</i> call, immediately before the debugger actually unloads the extension DLL.